Côte de Brouilly, Beaujolais

 Château Thivin is the benchmark domaine in the Côte de Brouilly.
 It is the oldest estate in the cru, dating back to the 15th Century and is simply one of the most glorious places to be!

-The current Geoffray family is headed by the grandnephew Claude, his wife Evelyne.
-Their son Claude-Edouard and his wife Sonja are now in charge of the domaine and are making exquisite wines, faithful to the exceptional terroir and history of this great domaine.
+The current generation of the Geoffray family is headed by the grandnephew Claude, his wife Evelyne.
+Their son Claude-Edouard and his wife Sonja are now in charge of the domaine and are making exquisite wines, faithful to the exceptional terroir and history of this exceptional domaine.

 Rosé de Thivin, 2019: